niqdev/devops/docs/_jvm.md

 * objects are stored physically on the heap
 * variables are a reference to the object
 * local variables are stored on the stack
-* primitive vaiables resides entirely in the stack
+* primitive variables resides entirely in the stack

 ```
 int age = 30